 - With the machine running, add the ice water through the feed tube in a slow, steady stream, just until the dough holds together without being wet or sticky.
 Do not process more than 30 seconds.
 Test by squeezing a small amount of the dough together; if it is still too crumbly, add a bit more water, 1 tablespoon at a time.

-- Combine first 4 ingredients and divide equally among 6 unbaked pie shells which have been placed on a cookie sheet.
+- Combine the first 4 ingredients and divide equally among 6 unbaked pie shells that have been placed on a cookie sheet.

 - Bake for 20-25 minutes

 - Remove and top pies with equal amounts of the pecans.
 I put the chopped in first then even sprinkle the whole pecans over the top.

 - At this point, I also top each pie with a leaf or other decoration cut from pie crust remnants.

 - Increase heat to 350'F and bake for another 10-15 minutes.